commonpike/fairpost/docs/Facebook.md

 The `facebook` platform manages a facebook **page** (not your feed) using the plain graph api - no extensions installed.

+If you only have one user, your user .env is the same as your global .env

 ## Setting up the Facebook platform